Hadoop-bigdata/Hadoop/Hadoop-Installation.md

 	For MAC users:

 	First, click on Docker logo next to your time clock, then click on preferences.
 	In the perferences, click on advanced.

+	For Windows users:

+	We can find the docker logo in the bottom right of the screen, which is also next to your time clock.
+	And then we right click the docker logo, selcet the "Settings", and the click on the "Advanced".
-The Docker default environment CPUs is 2 and Memory is 2GB.

-	For running the Hadoop, I update the CPUs to 4 and Memory to 6GB for my computer.
+	The Docker's default environment CPUs is 2 and Memory is 2GB, while for Hadoop we need to at least update the CPUs to 4 and Memory to 4GB for computer.
-	However, the Docker preferences depends on your computer.
+	Please notice that the Docker preferences depends on your computer.
 	The more Memory and CPUs you give to Docker, the faster running speed you have.
 	If the Docker is not running properly, giving more Memory and CPUs can potentially solve the problem.

-	For Windows users:

-	Find location, how to set up

 ## 2. Pull Hadoop Image in Docker